 Haleburg is a tiny town located in the state of Alabama.
 With a population of 101 people and just one neighborhood, Haleburg is the 397th largest community in Alabama.

 Haleburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Haleburg is a town of sales and office workers, professionals and construction workers and builders.
 There are especially a lot of people living in Haleburg who work in sales jobs (20.63%), healthcare (11.11%) and management occupations (7.94%).

 And if you like science, one thing you'll find is that Haleburg has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Setting & Lifestyle

-Being a small town, Haleburg does not have a public transit system used by locals to get to and from work.
+Haleburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.